Lacuna-JDCE/JDCE_tools/hybrid/README.md

 | --algorithm  | -a    | Specify algorithms (multiple allowed, space separated). |                     |

-The following algorithms are available:
+The following algorithms are available by default:

 | Name         | Description                   |
 |--------------|-------------------------------|